dotdoom/comicslate/README.md

 * consider usefulness of `uodate-certificates.sh` vs `certbot -q renew` which is already in cron.d, and only needs Apache and vsftpd reload hooks put into `/etc/letsencrypt`.
 Initial certificate fetch instructions can be put here.

+* add `HEALTHCHECK` for the website

+* fix cron backups, and make sure it emails on failures